SUBCHAPTER 32S - PHYSICIAN ASSISTANT REGULATIONS

 (7) "License Renewal" means paying the annual fee and providing the information requested by the Board as outlined in this Subchapter.

-(9) "Supervisory Arrangement" is the written statement that describes the medical acts, tasks and functions delegated to the physician assistant by the primary supervising physician appropriate to the physician assistant's education, qualification, training, skill and competence.
+(9) "Supervisory Arrangement" is the written statement that describes the medical acts, tasks, and functions delegated to the physician assistant by the primary supervising physician appropriate to the physician assistant's education, qualification, training, skills, and competence.

-(10) "Supervising Physician" means a physician who is licensed by the Board and who is not prohibited by the Board from supervising physician assistants.
+(10) "Supervising Physician" means the licensed physician who shall provide on-going supervision, consultation, and evaluation of the medical acts performed by the physician assistant as defined in the in the Supervisory Arrangement.
 The physician may serve as a primary supervising physician or as a back-up supervising physician.

-(a) "Primary Supervising Physician" is the physician who accepts full responsibility for the physician assistant's medical activities and professional conduct at all times, whether the physician personally is providing supervision or the supervision is being provided by a Back-up Supervising Physician.
-The Primary Supervising Physician shall assure the Board that the physician assistant is qualified by education, training and competence to perform all medical acts required of the physician assistant and is responsible for the physician assistant's performance in the particular field or fields in which the physician assistant is expected to perform medical acts.
+(a) "Primary Supervising Physician" is the physician who is accountable to the Board for the physician assistant's medical activities and professional conduct at all times, whether the physician personally is providing supervision or the supervision is being provided by a Back-up Supervising Physician.
+The Primary Supervising Physician shall assure the Board that the physician assistant is qualified by education, training, and competence to perform all medical acts required of the physician assistant in the particular field or fields that the physician assistant is expected to perform medical acts.
+The Primary Supervising Physician shall also be accountable to the Board for his or her physician assistant’s compliance with the rules of this Subchapter.

-(b) "Back-up Supervising Physician" means the physician who is responsible for supervision of the physician assistant's activities in the absence of the Primary Supervising Physician and while actively supervising the physician assistant.
+(b) "Back-up Supervising Physician" means the physician who is accountable to the Board for supervision of the physician assistant's activities in the absence of the Primary Supervising Physician and while actively supervising the physician assistant.

 (11) "Volunteer practice" means performance of medical acts, tasks, or functions without expectation of any form of payment or compensation.